fast-af/developer-portal-starter/developer-portal/for-developers/salesforce/install/acquire-extension.md

 }
 ```

-### Upload option 2: Using the Prophet Debugger Visual Studio Code extension
+### Option 2: Using the Prophet Debugger Visual Studio Code extension

 1. Add the [Prophet Debugger extension](https://marketplace.visualstudio.com/items?itemName=SqrTT.prophet) to your Visual Studio (VS) Code.
 2. Open the Fast cartridge you downloaded in VS Code and create a `dw.json` file in the `int_fast_sfra` folder (the file path should be `int_fast_sfra/dw.json`)